abbas-khfarahani/Hokm/README.md

 # Hokm
-UT EE First Term Project 1
+UT EE First Term Project 2
+This game is played as a single player with the system